David-OConnor/saturn/README.rst

 a methods from multiple modules and objects.

 There are several existing modules designed to improve Python's datetime functionality.
-Here are some reasons why Saturn is different:
+Here's why Saturn is different:

  - Uses native datetime.datetime and datetime.timedelta types for compatibility and speed
  - Only one import required
- - Clean, intuitive syntax and function names
+ - Clean, intuitive syntax and function names.
+No boilerplate.
  - Operates exclusively with top-level functions; no sorting through methods from multiple objects and modules